 For sales professionals, everywhere Sometimes we need to back up to move forward.
 To be a good salesperson (as measured by effectiveness) can mean experimenting and doing things differently (especially where we have been ineffective).
 It can feel like … Continue reading

-For sales professionals, everywhere.
+For sales leaders, everywhere

-Now, go sell something.
+Now, go help your team to sell something.